-I thought I would share some practical advice with my blogging audience that I recently gave to a friend that I am coaching and mentoring.
-I have helped him get his Jobo system setup and able to develop black and white negative films, C-41 color negatives, and E-6 positive films.
+I have helped my friend get his Jobo system setup and able to develop black and white negative films, C-41 color negatives, and E-6 positive films.
 His true passion is black and white photography, and this is what I will be discussing today.

 These trends and themes are something that you earn over time and no one else in the world can do this for you.
 Do you want to give yourself the best possible chance at creating negatives that you can print in the darkroom that meet your creative vision?
 Then use one film and one developer until you really get to know it first hand...Why else would you invest so much time, energy and money?

 My advice to new black and white films photographers that want to create high-quality darkroom prints is simple:

 Read Testimonials from photographers and collectors from around the world.